 Food is overlooked as a source of water.
 However, it provides around 25% of our fluid intake each day and can be a source of electrolytes to help maintain hydration (20).
 Fruits and vegetables have the highest water content, containing 80-95% water.
 They’re also a great source of fibre, meaning the water is absorbed slower, resulting in me being hydrated for longer (21).

-Detox Pathways 4).
-Lymphatic system
+4).
+Lymphatic System

 Lymphatic massage involves applying very gentle pressure to the skin in the direction of lymph nodes, mainly the neck, armpit, groin and back of the knee, to increase lymph flow and the removal of toxins (23, 24).
-This can be performed by a qualified professional or I perform self lymphatic massage at home using the below video as a guide.
+This can be performed by a qualified professional or you can perform self lymphatic massage at home using the below video as a guide.